PaarthB/Zendesk-Coding-Challenge-2017/README.md

 # Zendesk-Coding-Challenge-2017 :shipit:

 Zendesk 2017 Coding Challenge for Melbourne Internship<br /><br />
-**NOTE**: This app has been tested to work on 64-bit: **Windows 10**, **Mac OS X 10.11 El Capitan** and **Linux Ubuntu 16.04 LTS Xenial Xerus**.
+**NOTE**: This app has been tested to work on 64-bit: **Windows 10** and **Mac OS X 10.11 El Capitan**.
 It is recommended to run this app on one of these OS, since any other OS would mean you'd have to find out its own installation and usage instructions, which would be time consuming and would need trial-error.

-## Application Architecture/Design Explanation:
+## Application Architecture/Design Explanation, MVC-Passive View:
 ![Image](/deps.gif?raw=true "MVC Patter Passive View")<br />
-This Application uses a passive view variation of MVC and MVP.
+Unlike most MVC-style configurations, Passive View results in no dependencies between view and model.
 As with these the UI is split between a view that handles display and a controller that responds to user gestures.
 The significant change with Passive View is that the view is made completely passive and is no longer responsible for updating itself from the model.
-As a result all of the view logic is in the controller and no dependencies in either direction between the view and the model. <br />For more info, read https://martinfowler.com/eaaDev/PassiveScreen.html.
+As a result all of the view logic is in the controller. <br />For more info, read https://martinfowler.com/eaaDev/PassiveScreen.html.

 ## Installation & Set-up
 This app has been written in Python 3.6.0.
-The following are the installation instructions of Python 3.6.0 on 64-bit: Windows 10, Ubuntu 16.04 and Mac OS X 10.11 El Capitan.
+The following are the installation instructions of Python 3.6.0 on 64-bit: Windows 10 and Mac OS X 10.11 El Capitan.
 Each of these installations come with **pip**/**pip3** installation by default.

 ### Python 3.6.0 Installation: